kn7072/kn7072/C/articles/gdb/commands.md

 10.6 Examining Memory

-You can use the command x (for “examine”) to examine memory in any of several formats, independently of your program’s data types.
+You can use the command x (for "examine") to examine memory in any of several formats, independently of your program’s data types.

 x/nfu addr
 x addr